13 Tips to Make Conversation Interesting

 Use Nonverbal Cues

-Nonverbal cues are super important when you're talking to someone.
-They can help show that you're really interested in what the other person is saying.
-Things like making eye contact, using facial expressions, and paying attention to your body language can all help you show that you're engaged in the conversation.
-Eye contact is a big one.
-When you look someone in the eye while they're talking, it lets them know that you're listening and interested in what they have to say.
-But you don't want to stare too much, because that can make things awkward.
-Your facial expressions can also show that you're into the conversation.
-Smiling when it's appropriate can make the other person feel good and show that you're enjoying the chat.
-Nodding your head can let them know that you understand or agree with what they're saying.
-And if you subtly copy their expressions, it can help you feel more connected.
+Nonverbal cues are very important when you are talking with a person.
+They could show that you are really interested in what the other person is saying.
+Examples of such things that can bring you to an engaging frame of mind during the conversation may include holding eye contact, facial expression, and body language.
+Eye contact is important.
+Looking someone in the eye while he is talking lets a person know you're listening and interested in what he has to say.
+You don't want to stare too much, because that would be awkward.
+Your facial expressions can also show you're into the conversation.
+Smiling when appropriate will make the other person feel good and that you are enjoying the chat.
+Nodding lets them know you understand or agree with what they are saying.
+You can also feel a little more connected by subtly copying their expressions yourself.
 The way you hold your body can also give off signals about how interested you are.
-Leaning in a little bit can show that you're paying attention.
-Crossing your arms can make you seem closed off, so it's better to keep your body open and relaxed.
-By using these nonverbal cues, you can make your conversations more engaging and interesting.
-They help create a friendly atmosphere and show that you're really interested in what the other person has to say.
-So, pay attention to your body language and facial expressions, and let them show that you're genuinely interested in the conversation.
+You can lean in just a little, showing you're paying attention.
+Better to keep the body open and relaxed rather than what crossing of legs can do—closed off.
+That will really make the conversations more likable and interesting.
+They create a friendly atmosphere and allow one to show real interest in what the other person says.
+So, make sure to adapt your body language and facial expressions that show you are genuinely interested in the conversation.

 Ask Follow-Up Questions